xade93/GRS22/README.md

 2. `xorshare @ tt`
 3. `spatialhash @ tt`

+This implementation is optimized heavily towards minimizing communication costs, while being suboptimal in running time.

 ## Assumptions
 We assume
 1. `sizeof(long) == 8` (which should hold on most modern machines);
 2. Host CPU supports AESNI operations.
 Over Linux this can be checked via `grep -o aes /proc/cpuinfo`.
-Again this should hold on most reasonably modern machines.
+Again should hold on most reasonably modern machines.

 ## Project Structure
 - `/src` contains sources.
 Since we use `std::bitset` as main mode of storage, most of the code is in .tpp and no separation of interface and implementation is possible.